-Building on the success of the Fast Forward conference at Tate Modern in 2015, co-organised by Tate, University for the Creative Arts (UCA) along with Photography Archive Research Centre (PARC) at University of the Arts London, Lithuanian Photographers Association and Vitas Luckus Photography Centre announce the 2nd edition of the Fast Forward conference to take place at the National Gallery of Art in Vilnius.
+Building on the success of the Fast Forward conference at Tate Modern in 2015, co-organised by Tate, University for the Creative Arts (UCA) along with Photography and The Archive Research Centre (PARC) at University of the Arts London, Lithuanian Photographers Association and Vitas Luckus Photography Centre announced the 2nd edition of the Fast Forward conference, which took place at the National Gallery of Arts in Vilnius in November, 2017.

 The conference is organised by: